 Without a doubt, the best time to see wildlife is during what locals call the “off-season:” spring and fall.
 These are the months that wildlife migrates, comes out of hibernation, returns to the valley floor or prepares to escape it for the summer.
 Jackson Hole is teeming with life.
 But there’s plenty to see in the summertime, too, if you know where to look.
 Dawn and dusk are the best times to see wildlife in peak summer months, out of the heat of the day.
 Don’t worry, most wildlife guides provide coffee on their early morning excursions.

 Take your pick from any number of Jackson’s top-notch outfitters.

-Different guides offer different experiences, but generally you can expect plenty of time in a comfortable car equipped with spotting scopes, binoculars, and snacks.
+No matter how harmless it looks, wildlife is wild.
+With or without a guide, you should follow the wild rules and give wildlife their space (remember, 25 yards from most animals, 100 yards from big predators like wolves and bears).
+Whether it’s a Grand Teton wildlife tour or a Yellowstone wildlife tour, different guides offer different experiences, but generally you can expect plenty of time in a comfortable car equipped with spotting scopes, binoculars, and snacks.
 Your guide will drive you to the best spots to see wildlife and let you take it in, from a safe distance.
 Some full-day or multi-day tours offer opportunities to hike and get further off the beaten path.